-This garden marks the site where Caltech's first building, Pasadena Hall, was built in 1910.
-To honor Caltech founder Amos Throop (pronounced TROOP) the building was renamed Throop Hall in 1920, when Throop College of Technology became the California Institute of Technology.

-In 1971, an earthquake cracked the hall's facade.
-Engineers, lacking the original construction plans and thus unable to know if the building could be saved, recommended demolition.
+The garden marks the site where Caltech's first building, Pasadena Hall, was built in 1910.
+It was renamed Throop (pronounced TROOP) Hall a decade later when Throop College of Technology became the California Institute of Technology.
+The 6.6 San Fernando earthquake of 1971 left deep cracks in the facade of the great hall.
+Engineers, lacking the original construction plans and thus unable to know if the building was likely to be savable, recommended demolition.
 When a wrecking ball started to smash away at the concrete exterior, however, it revealed large amounts of steel rebar, meaning the building likely could have stood for many more years.